 1. Reading More of God’s Words When Reading the Bible

 The Lord Jesus said: “I am the way, the truth, and the life: no man comes to the Father, but by me” (John 14:6).
 It can be seen that only God’s word is the truth and can be the life of us humans.
 When we read the Bible, we need to focus on reading more of God’s word, ponderingmore in His word to receive enlightenment.
 Only in this way can we obtain great edification and benefits in life.
-Besides, we can see that in the Revelation there are many prophecies saying, “He that has an ear, let him hear what the Spirit says to the es.”
-Moreover, God asked us that we should be able to hear His voice like the .
+Besides, we can see that in the Revelation there are many prophecies saying, “He that has an ear, let him hear what the Spirit says to the churches.”
+Moreover, God asked us that we should be able to hear His voice like the wise virgins.
 These show that when the Lord Jesus comes in the last days, He will speak and utter His words.
 If we want to obtain the life and the Lord’s approval, we have to pay attention to hearing the new words of the returned Lord.
 Only then can we meet the Lord and go with Him to the wedding feast.

 2. Paying Attention to Praying to God and Seeking His Will When Reading the Bible

 God’s word is the truth and is very profound; this is not something that we can obtain after reading it just once and understanding some literal meanings.
-So when reading the Bible, we need to, ponder and seek with our hearts so that we can understand the truth and God’s will.
+So when reading the Bible, we need to pray, ponder and seek with our hearts so that we can understand the truth and God’s will.
 Just as the Old Testament prophesies say: “Therefore the Lord himself shall give you a sign; Behold, a virgin shall conceive, and bear a son, and shall call his name Immanuel” (Isaiah 7:14).
 “For to us a child is born, to us a son is given: and the government shall be on his shoulder” (Isaiah 9:6).
 “But you, Bethlehem Ephratah, though you be little among the thousands of Judah, yet out of you shall he come forth to me that is to be ruler in Israel” (Micah 5:2).
 The prophecies of the Bible are all from God and we can’t explain them according to our own will in the slightest.
 But, back then, the Pharisees understood them literally relying on their own imagination and thought that the One who would come was born to a virgin and was called Messiah.
 He would have extraordinary power and save them from the Roman government.
 But when the prophecies came true, the fact didn’t adhere to their conceptions: God didn’t use the name Messiah but Jesus; the Lord Jesus had mother and father, which externally looked like He was not born to a virgin and He didn’t assume power, but instead, He was met with the persecution of the Roman government and the derision and slander of the Pharisees.
 The Pharisees understood the prophecies of God coming to work only from the literal level and, as a result, they didn’t know or accept the Messiah who had already come.
 Ultimately, they nailed the innocent Lord Jesus to the cross, which provoked God’s disposition and brought the loss of the nation to the entire Israel nation.
 From these historical lessons, we can see that when reading God’s words in the Bible, we cannot understand or explain them in literal terms; otherwise, it will be very easy for us to resist God and ruin our own lives.
 Just as 2 Corinthians 3:6 says: “For the letter kills, but the spirit gives life.”
 God’s word is extremely profound.
-Especially when reading the prophecies of God in the Bible, we even more need to and seek His will and if we can’t understand it, we should keep a reverent heart and wait for God’s enlightenment.
+Especially when reading the prophecies of God in the Bible, we even more need to pray to God and seek His will and if we can’t understand it, we should keep a reverent heart and wait for God’s enlightenment.
 This way, we can be protected and our lives can be benefited; moreover, we won’t be the ones who resist and judge God and His work.

 3. Focusing on God’s Demands When Reading the Bible and Practicing According to God’s Words